 Resistors are available in a large number of different package styles and sizes.
 The most commonly used today are the rectangular surface mount (SMD) resistors, but also the good old axial resistor is still used extensively in through-hole designs.
 This page provides information on the dimensions of SMD, axial, and MELF packages.
 It also provides some recommended land patterns for SMD components for solder attach to PCBs.

 The shape and size of surface mount resistors are standardized, with most manufacturers using the JEDEC standards.
 The size of SMD resistors is indicated by a numerical code, such as 0603.
-This code contains the width and height of the package.
+This code contains the length and width of the package.
 So, the imperial code 0603 indicates a length of 0.060" and a width of 0.030".

 |Code||Length (l)||Width (w)||Height (h)||Power|

 When designing with surface mount components, the right solder pad size and land pattern should be used.
 The following table shows recommended dimensions of the land pattern for common surface mount packages.
 The table lists the dimensions for reflow soldering.
 For wave soldering, smaller pads are used.

 |Code||Pad length (a)||Pad width (b)||Gap (c)|

 The size of axial resistors is not as standardized as the SMD resistors, and different manufacturers often use slightly different dimensions.
 Furthermore, the size of an axial resistor depends on the power rating and the type of resistor such as carbon composition, wirewound, carbon film, or metal film.
 The following drawing and table give an indication of the dimensions of common carbon film and metal film axial resistors.
 Whenever the exact size needs to be known, always check the manufacturer datasheet of the component.

 |Power rating||Body length (l)||Body diameter (d)||Lead length (a)||Lead diameter (da)|